lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 *We define corruption as the abuse of entrusted power for private gain.*

 Humans has shown again and again that they can corrupt each other.
-We new see, that humans also can corrupt systems and algorithms for private gain.
+We now see, that humans also can corrupt systems and algorithms for private gain.

 ## Entrusted power